Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 | Use an unsupported database for a specific need | Exception with explicit conditions |
 | Introduce a new strategic cloud or integration platform | Enterprise-level decision |

-The mechanism should match the impact and reversibility of the choice.

 ### Product Decisions

 Product authority concerns customer and business outcomes: which problem to solve, which trade-off to make, what enters the roadmap, and what can wait.